Marshall McLuhan: Recognition

 A new centre known as the McLuhan Program in Culture and Technology, formed soon after his death in 1980, was the successor to McLuhan's Centre for Culture and Technology at the University of Toronto.
 Since 1994, it was part of the University of Toronto Faculty of Information.
 In 2008, the centre incorporated in the Coach House Institute, which was subsequently renamed The McLuhan Centre for Culture and Technology.
 In 2011, at the time of his centenary, the centre established a "Marshall McLuhan Centenary Fellowship" program in his honour.
 The centre closed in 2023.
 The Canadian Embassy in Manila awards a Marshall McLuhan Fellowship for "Excellence in Journalism ... that promotes professional, responsible and courageous media."

 In Toronto, Marshall McLuhan Catholic Secondary School is named after him.

 The media room at Canada House in Berlin is called the Marshall McLuhan Salon.
 It includes a multimedia information centre and an auditorium, and hosts a permanent exhibition dedicated to McLuhan, based on its collection of film and audio items by and about him.

+In 2017, his grandson Andrew McLuhan established the McLuhan Institute, located in Prince Edward County, Ontario.

 In 2025, McLuhan's childhood home in Winnipeg was turned into a museum.